figadafa/Data_Project/README.md

 🚀 Sentiment Analysis Pipeline (TF-IDF + Classical ML)

-A portfolio-ready Natural Language Processing (NLP) project that demonstrates an end-to-end machine learning pipeline for sentiment classification using traditional models — without deep learning.
+A portfolio of Natural Language Processing (NLP) project that demonstrates an end to end machine learning pipeline for sentiment classification using traditional models without deep learning.

 📌 Overview

-In real-world applications such as e-commerce platforms, thousands of user reviews are generated daily.
+In real world applications such as e-commerce platforms, thousands of user reviews are generated daily.
 Manually analyzing sentiment is inefficient, subjective, and not scalable.

 This project addresses that problem by building a fully automated sentiment classification pipeline that can classify reviews as: